Skip to main content

 Dr. Wenwen Ni

-Speaker: Dr. Wenwen Ni, PSY
+Speaker: Professor Wenwen Ni, PSY

-In this talk, Dr. Ni will discuss her new paper on how interactions between mental healthcare providers and their patients can be an important contributor to racial/ethnic disparities in mental health.
+In this talk, Professor.
+Ni will discuss her new paper on how interactions between mental healthcare providers and their patients can be an important contributor to racial/ethnic disparities in mental health.
 Specifically, social psychological research has shown that biases, including stereotypes, prejudice, and discrimination, can affect patient-provider interactions and contribute to mental health disparities.
 Recommendations for how to reduce biases will be discussed.

 Add this event to your calendar